aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ## Encoding Long Contexts in Document Classification

-Unlike RAG, which relies on retrieving relevant pieces of information, the model needs to be fine-tuned on labeled data for specific classification tasks.
-In classification, after obtaining embeddings from the chunks, you can add a classifier layer (typically a fully connected layer) on top of the aggregated global embedding and fine-tune the entire model on your classification dataset.
+Unlike RAG, which relies on retrieving relevant pieces of information, classification tasks typically require fine-tuning a large language model (LLM) for the downstream task.
+In such tasks, a [CLS] token is added at the beginning of the input sequence, and its final embedding, representing the entire sequence, is used for classification by adding a classifier layer on top.
+Fine-tuning is then used to adjust the weights of a pre-trained transformer model (like BERT) on task-specific labeled data, enabling it to make accurate predictions for that particular task.

-If you're working with a BERT-based classification model where the context window is 512 tokens, but your document has more than 5,000 tokens.  what you could do in such case?
-Several ways are available to handle this:
+An immediate question arises: If you're working with a BERT-based classification model where the context window is limited to 512 tokens, but your document contains more than 5,000 tokens, what can you do in such a case?
+Several approaches are available to handle this.

 - **Document Truncation**: The simplest approach involves fine-tuning BERT by truncating long documents to the first 512 tokens (this can be done by setting `truncation=True` in the tokenizer function).